The Virus in the Environment / Disinfection

 - Despite the introduction of new cleaners with all sorts of claims, parvovirus remains virtually impossible to completely remove from an environment.
 The goal of decontamination is to reduce the number of viral particles to an acceptable level.

 - The best and most effective disinfectant against viruses (including parvoviruses) is BLEACH.
 One part bleach is mixed with 30 parts water and is applied to bowls, floors, surfaces, toys, bedding, and anything contaminated that is colorfast or for which color changes are not important.
 At least 10 minutes of contact time with the bleach solution is needed to kill the virus.
 Steam cleaning is also able to kill the virus.

 (original graphic by marvistavet.com)

 Bleach completely kills parvovirus

 - Disinfection becomes problematic for non-bleachable surfaces such as carpet or lawn.
 Outdoors, if good drainage is available, thorough watering down of the area may dilute any virus present.
-Since carpet is indoors, it may be best to simply wait a good month or so for the virus to die off before allowing any puppies access to the area.
+For carpet, disinfection is about temperature.
+If the temperature on the floor and in the carpet is at least room temperature then the virus should die off in approximately one month.